Fennel Pizza With Paleo-Friendly Crust

 But have you heard that cauliflower is the new kale?
 Cauliflower is also part of the brassica family – meaning cabbage family along with cruciferous vegetables such as broccoli, kale, cabbage, and mustard plants.

 There are many dishes and meals that feature those veggies.
 And those are delicious.

 What I like about cauliflower, however, is that is so versatile.
 It doesn’t have a very strong taste and combined with the right ingredients you can barely taste it.

-Don’t get me wrong – I don’t I think that cauliflower needs to hide.
+Don’t get me wrong – I don’t think that cauliflower needs to hide.
 But who doesn’t like a recipe that packs in more goodness?
 My crustless quiche is such.
 It’s so delicious, it’s a staple in our home.

 But what about a cauliflower pizza crust?
 Now, I am not trying to make something that could fool you into thinking it was a traditional, flour-based crust.
 But nevertheless, you can make a yummy “crust” with cauliflower!

-Once you make the crust, it is complimented by the fennel topping.
+Once you make the crust, it is complemented by the fennel topping.
 I like to saute and braise the fennel until golden and tender.
 You won’t even miss a sauce on this pizza.
 My cheese of choice here is a Fontina but really any cheese will work.

 How to make the fennel topping